platformsh-templates/drupal8-opigno/README.md

 ## Post-install

 Run through the Opigno installer as normal.
 You will not be asked for database credentials as those are already provided.
+After installation is complete, log into the environment and run `drush -y cache-rebuild` twice to clear the cache.

 ## Customizations